 How to Watch

-You can watch BCAT in the Bloomington area on Comcast Cable channel 16 and CenturyLink channels 8216 (SD) and 8716 (HD).
+You can watch BCAT in the Bloomington area on Comcast Cable channel 16.
 Our channel is also streaming online worldwide, and individual programs are also available for video-on-demand.
-If you have an Apple TV or Roku device, you can find Bloomington's channels on the Cablecast Screenweave app.
+If you have an Apple TV, Roku or a FireStick Over The Top (OTT) streaming device, you can find Bloomington's channels on the Cablecast app.

 1,200-square-foot television studio.

 Control room with 24-channel audio mixer and Broadcast Pix Production Switcher (3 keys, 2 video clip channels, and Motion Graphics)